Alberto Picchi

 Alberto Picchi (born 12 August 1997) is an Italian footballer who plays as a midfielder for Serie D club Montevarchi.

 Club career

 He made his professional debut in Serie B for SPAL on 17 December 2016 in a game against Pro Vercelli.

 On 21 August 2019, he signed with Arezzo.

 On 26 August 2021, he joined Lucchese on a one-year deal.

 On 1 September 2022, Picchi signed a multi-year contract with Siena.

 International career

-He represented the Italy national under-19 team at the 2016 UEFA European Under-19 Championship, where Italy were runners-up.
+He represented the Italy national under-19 team at the 2016 UEFA European Under-19 Championship, where Italy finished as runners-up.